uraimo/SwiftyGPIO/README.md

 ```

 Both objects implement the same `SPIObject` protocol and so provide the same methods.
-To distinguish between hardware and software SPIObjects, use the `isHardware` method.
+To distinguish between hardware and software SPIObjects, use the `isHardware` property.

 To send one or more byte over a SPI, use the `sendData` method.
 In its simplest form it just needs an array of UInt8 as parameter: